MozScout/scout-xcode/README.md

 OPUS_BIT_RATE=24000
-POLLY_S3_BUCKET=      // Must match the POLLY_S3_BUCKET value used by the scout-ua server SQS_QUEUE=            // The full URL of the SQS FIFO message queue where scout-ua sends transcode requests SQS_FAILURE_QUEUE     // Full URL of an SQS FIFO queue where failed messages will be stored for later review
+POLLY_S3_BUCKET=      // Must match the POLLY_S3_BUCKET value used by the scout-ua server SQS_QUEUE=            // The full URL of the SQS FIFO message queue where scout-ua sends transcode requests SQS_FAILURE_QUEUE     // (optional) Full URL of an SQS FIFO queue where failed messages
+                      // are stored for later retry or review
 ```